olmstead/samples/puzzle/README.md

 The alloy framework has allowed me to rapidly create some powerful features when tied to a backend services, and Backbone acts as the glue that really makes that happen.

+Data is passed as JSON bewteen the mobile client and REST based services.

 Server Application
 -----------------
 The server component is built using the Symfony framework for PHP.
 Symfony provides an excellent security layer based